An Ember in the Ashes: Plot

-A Scholar girl by the name of Laia lives in the Martial Empire with her grandparents and brother Darin in the city of Serra.
+A Scholar girl named Laia lives in the Martial Empire with her grandparents and brother Darin in the city of Serra.
 Their existence is a grueling one as they are seen as second-class citizens by the ruling Martial elite.
 Darin is arrested by Martial forces and accused of being an anti-Empire rebel.
-Laia seeks out the help of the anti-Empire group called the Resistance, and agrees to infiltrate an infamous military school for them if they help her break her brother free from prison.
+Laia seeks out the help of the anti-Empire Resistance, and agrees to infiltrate an infamous military school for them if they help free her brother from prison.

 At the school, called Blackcliff Academy, Laia meets a student named Elias Veturius.
 Along with his best friend Helene Aquilla and his two rivals Marcus and Zak Farrar, he has been chosen to take the Trials, a series of tests that will decide who the next ruler of the Empire is.
 But Elias has no wish to take the tests, or be ruler.
 He wants to escape the Empire.

 When Elias meets Laia, the two realize that their destinies are more intertwined than they could have ever dreamed.

 Background

 Five hundred years ago, a warrior named Taius led the Martial clans to take over the Scholar Empire.
 He named himself Emperor and established his dynasty.
 He was called the Masked One, for the unearthly silver mask he wore to scare his enemies and the silver scims he battled with.
-His legends live on in Blackcliff Academy, a school built to prepare and identify the future Emperor; now a training ground for the Empire’s deadliest soldiers—the silver-faced Masks.
+His legend lives on at Blackcliff Academy, a school built to prepare and identify the future Emperor.
+The academy also serves as training ground for the Empire's deadliest soldiers—the silver-faced Masks.

 Factions

 Scholars – The Scholars are a race of oppressed individuals who once ruled the land that has since been occupied by the Martial Empire.
 Many Scholars are enslaved by the Martials, and those who are not enslaved live a difficult, poverty-stricken life.
 The Resistance is a secretive group made up of Scholars seeking to overthrow the Empire.

-Masks – "Named for the eerie silver masks that cover their faces, these soldiers are the Martial Empire’s most ruthless enforcers.
+Masks – Named for the eerie silver masks that cover their faces, these soldiers are the Martial Empire's most ruthless enforcers.
 They fight with speed and skill that is almost inhuman.
-Martial children destined for Maskhood are taken from their families at the age of 6, and trained at Blackcliff Military Academy for 14 years."
+Martial children destined for Maskhood are taken from their families at the age of 6, and trained at Blackcliff Military Academy for 14 years.

 Tribes – The Tribes are a group of nomads inspired by the Bedouin tribes of North Africa.

 Resistance – The Resistance is a band of Scholars that work in secret to overthrow the Empire.
 The Resistance leaders are the best and the bravest of the Scholars.
-Elusive as the rebels are, they’re the only weapon the Scholars have against the Empire and its soldiers.
+Elusive as the rebels are, they're the only weapon the Scholars have against the Empire and its soldiers.

-Augurs – "The Augurs are a group of 14 Martial holy men and women who are believed to be immortal, and who are revered as advisors and seers."
+Augurs – The Augurs are a group of 14 Martial holy men and women who are believed to be immortal and able to read minds, and who are revered as advisors and seers.